Azerbaijan to host 9th Uzeyir Hajibayli International Music Festival | News.az

 - Culture

-The 9th Uzeyir Hajibayli International Music Festival will be held in Azerbaijan from September 18 to 26, AzerTag reports.
+The 9th Uzeyir Hajibayli International Music Festival will be held in Azerbaijan from September 18 to 26.

 It will be co-organized by the Heydar Aliyev Foundation and the Ministry of Culture and Tourism.